gvwilson/thirdbit/src/fiction/iffy/index.md

 Building a fourth leg for the bot was easier and harder than she expected: easier because someone had already printed most of the parts she needed, but harder because they fit together in ways that only made sense to other machines.
-Eccentric gears whose teeth only fit together in exactly one way had to be connected to cables twisted a precise number of times to maximize the tensile recoil of mechanical ankles and knees.
+Eccentric gears whose teeth fit together in exactly one way had to be connected to cables twisted a precise number of times to maximize the tensile recoil of mechanical ankles and knees.
-The tiny auxiliary motors in the thigh each had four different kinds of ratchet, but each of those ratchets had to be tilted at a particular angle to distribute their weight correctly.
+Each of the tiny auxiliary motors in the thigh had four different kinds of ratchet, but those ratchets had to be tilted at a particular angle to distribute their weight correctly.

 Her humming turned to muttering and then curses as she assembled the parts.